 On the other hand, informed skeptics are the employees best equipped to make good decisions—effectively balance judgment and analysis, possess strong analytical skills, and listen to the opinions of others but are willing to dissent.
 They’re the kind of workers every company should try to cultivate.

-Earning a master’s degree in data analytics gives you an edge by helping you become that data-savvy employee every organization is looking for.
 It makes you well equipped to enhance your decision-making skills when you already have expertise in your domain and a huge amount of data in hand.

 Why a Master’s in Data Analytics?